melgrove/chess-openings/README.md

-# Openings played on lichess.org
-Visualizing how chess openings differ by ELO and time control
+# Visualizing how chess openings differ by ELO and time control

 ![](./graphics/animation.gif)